GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Experiments and Results

-A total of $163$ cases of head and neck squamous cell carcinoma (SCC) \cite{b65} were retrieved from the Department of Pathology of AIIMS archives.
-Tumor tissue had been fixed in 10\% neutral buffered formalin, routinely processed, and embedded into paraffin blocks.
-Representative H\&E stained sections lacking cutting artifacts were selected.
-Images were captured at 10x magnification using a digital camera attached to a microscope.
-A minimum of four images were obtained from each case.
+Each captured image had dimensions of 1024 x 1280 pixels.
+The size of the majority of head and neck cancers ranges from 1 to 4 cm.
+Each tumor was sampled such that one section was taken per cm of a tumor, with each section having an area of approximately 1.5 x 1.5 cm (a 10x field has a diameter of 3mm).
+Thus, for adequate representation of each tumor and intervening non-tumor areas, a minimum of 4 images were captured, after avoiding areas of necrosis.
 A team of trained pathologists performed manual annotation of the captured images.
-Images were annotated using an online image annotation tool into three classes: malignant, non-malignant stroma, and non-malignant epithelium.
+Images were annotated using the online image annotation tool called \textit{labelbox} \footnote{\url{https://labelbox.com/product/annotate/image/}} into three classes: malignant, non-malignant stroma, and non-malignant epithelium.
 All SCC tumor cell islands were marked as malignant.
-Non-malignant stroma included fibro-collagenous and adipose tissue and skeletal muscle.
+Non-malignant stroma included fibroblasts, inflammatory cells, endothelial cells, adipose tissue, and skeletal muscle.
+Immune cells were included in the non-malignant stroma class.
+Care was taken not to include necrotic foci in the captured images.
 Non-malignant epithelium included all benign squamous epithelium adjacent to the tumor or from resection margins.
 All the tissue present in an image was annotated.
 Diagnosis of cancer requires distinction of cancer areas from the non-malignant epithelium and demonstration of invasion by cancer into the non-malignant stroma.
 Thus, delineating the three classes would aid a pathologist in identifying invasion by cancer cells.
 We use images from confirmed cases of cancers that have been surgically removed completely, and there is no ambiguity in the diagnosis, as we have ample tissue to study under the microscope.
-There are $1584$ images in the collected dataset, of which $507$ are annotated.
+There are $1562$ images in the collected dataset, of which $505$ are annotated.
+The dataset details have been consolidated into Table \ref{tab:hn_table}.